Republic of Austria vs United Kingdom of Great Britain and Northern Ireland

 Which country has an easier skilled-migration route, Republic of Austria or United Kingdom of Great Britain and Northern Ireland?+

-Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) is the dominant skilled route; United Kingdom of Great Britain and Northern Ireland’s Skilled Worker visa requires £38,700/year.
+Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) requires a salary of at least No fixed published floor; United Kingdom of Great Britain and Northern Ireland’s Skilled Worker visa requires £41,700/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Republic of Austria or United Kingdom of Great Britain and Northern Ireland have more visa routes without an employer sponsor?+